MEINNASTIE/small_raku_chatbot_for_arch-linux/README.md

-# small_raku_chatbot_for_arch-linux
+# Raku - personal linux assistant
-a small attachable chatbot on screen for my personal use.
-Can run simple commands for my arch linux environment
+A small attachable chatbot on screen for my personal use.
+Can run simple commands for my arch linux environment and do tasks / communicate / etc.
+Keep in mind this works on arch linux!

+#### raku runs on terminal as a command
+`raku`  to activate raku without the need to separately execute it *install tkinter beforehead `sudo pacman -S tk`

+## notes to self:
+- add task management // done
+- add more commands (possibility to run more complex combined commands?)
+- be able to compile and bundle it up as an installation executable (package)
+- introduce a better design solution to overlay Tkinter